 Applying for approval of intra-group financial support

-Before a firm or holding company for which we are the European Economic Area (EEA) consolidating supervisor enters into an intra-group financial support agreement, it must obtain our approval.
+Before a UK firm or holding company enters into an intra-group financial support agreement, it must obtain our approval.

 Send your application to PRA-Waivers@bankofengland.co.uk.